 If you haven’t already created embryos, now’s the time!

-Some IPs will use their own eggs, and some will use an egg donor.
+Some Intended Parents will use their own eggs, and some will use an egg donor.
 In either case, when the eggs are retrieved, they will be fertilized with sperm from the Intended Father (or a sperm donor) to create embryos.
 The embryos will ultimately be transferred to the surrogate’s uterus via IVF.

 It’s important that you and your surrogate are both comfortable with each other’s wishes and that they comply with the hospital’s policies.